 If you are reading this you likely know that a tenant has five days after the Justice Court renders a judgment to file a Notice of Appeal.
 Upon filing the Notice of Appeal, the tenant must pay an appeal bond (which will be stated in the judgment) or appeal via an Affidavit of Inability to Pay.
 If neither are provided to the Justice Court, the appeal is not perfected and the landlord may obtain a Writ of Possession after the expiration of five days following the judgment.

-If the appeal is perfected, the case file is transferred to the County Court for further processing.
+When the appeal is perfected, the case file is transferred to the County Court for further processing.
 If the tenant appeals without filing an Affidavit of Inability to Pay, the tenant will be responsible for paying any filing fees associated with the appeal.

 Depending on the county, some courts will set the case for hearing.
 In others, a request that the case be heard must be requested.
 It is important to note that monthly rent is due during the period the case is pending.
 Rent must be paid into the Court Registry.